hicklin/immich-rpi-server/README.md

 # immich-rpi-server
 > A NixOS based Immich server on Raspberry Pi

 This project aims to provide a cheap and simple way to set up and run an [Immich](https://immich.app/) instance, empowering you to move away from BigTech without needing a computer degree.
 Having said that, you will be running your own server which will require understanding of some basic concepts.
-I attempt to provide sufficient documentation and explanations to help you on your way to regain sovereignty over your personal data.
+This project attempts to provide sufficient documentation and explanations to help you on your way to regain sovereignty over your personal data.

 The specific setup descried protects against the following treats.
+- Third-party companies accessing personal media assets.
 - Remote internet access of server and data: Requires small overhead [maintaining OS updates](#os-updates).
 - Access from local network: Requires setting strong passwords.
 - Physical access to external storage and RPi SD card: Requires [encryption of external drive](#1-encrypt-external-drive).